Privacy is a serious issue. This page tells you how Trinity College deals with your personal data and its security.

 We are also required to comply with more specific privacy legislation in some circumstances, such as the Health Records Act 2001 (Vic) when we collect and handle health information.

 Our aim is to both support, and ensure that we comply with, the Information Privacy Principles that form the basis of laws introduced to strengthen privacy protection for the general public.

 In the course of our activities we collect and hold personal information about present students, their parents/guardians, alumni, staff and other individuals.
-This information is required to assist the College in providing courses of study and services which enable us to fulfil our mission.
+This information is required to assist us in providing courses of study and services which enable us to fulfil our mission.

 USE AND DISCLOSURE

-Personal information concerning enrolled students will be provided to the University of Melbourne and designed authorities such as government departments, the Tuition Assurance Scheme and the ESOS Assurance Fund Manager as required.
+Personal information concerning enrolled students will be provided to the University of Melbourne and designated authorities such as government departments, the Tuition Assurance Scheme and the ESOS Assurance Fund Manager as required.

-You should be aware that others receiving this information may not have privacy policies equivalent to ours, but unless you inform us to the contrary we will assume that we do have your consent to provide such information to other third parties to facilitate the provision of our services to you.
+You should be aware that others receiving this information may not have privacy policies equivalent to ours, but unless you inform us in writing that you withdraw your consent, we will assume that we do have your consent to provide such information to other third parties to facilitate the provision of our services to you.
 In circumstances where you expressly withdraw your consent, this may impact how we are able to provide our services to you.

 Your personal information will only be used for the purpose for which it was collected, unless when you consent to us using that information for another purpose, or where it is permitted or required by law, or where we reasonably believe it is necessary on health or public safety grounds or desirable on other grounds to use the information for another purpose.

 Personal information supplied to Trinity College may be used by its staff in conducting the business of the Trinity College.
 Such uses include matters related to student administration, provision of services and the dissemination of information to staff, prospective and current students and remaining in contact with people who have had an affiliation with us.